altibiz/perch/docs/api/import.md

 ```

 .
 The function `perch.lib.import.importDirMeta` does the same thing but instead
-of just importing the modules it returns an import object as such for each
+of just importing the modules it returns an import attrset as such for each
 module:

 ```nix